Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

     - Herobrine643928
 ---

-This Q&A took place in the [Bedrock Addons discord](https://discord.gg/NGeNhZpvzV).
+This Q&A took place in the [Bedrock Add-Ons discord](https://discord.gg/NGeNhZpvzV).
 Five Microsoft employees joined us to answer questions about the Gametest framework.
 Questions were community sourced.

 *warning:* Not all messages were copied over, and some were copy-edited.
 If you want to see everything, join the above discord, and get the "events archive" role.